 In line with Paragraph 8.29A of the MMLR, the Company has ensured that any resolution set out in the notice of any general meeting, or in any notice of resolution which may properly be moved and is intended to be moved at any general meeting, is voted by poll.
-At the same time, the Company is appointing at least one (1) independent scrutineer to validate the votes cast at the general meeting.
+At the same time, the Company appoints at least one (1) independent scrutineer to validate the votes cast at the AGM.